hurshd0/cs224n/README.md

 All slides, notes, assignments, and provided code scaffolds are owned by Stanford University.

 ## Acknowlegements
 Special thanks to Stanford and Professor Chris Manning for making this great resources online and free to the public.
-No access to autograder, thus no guarantee that the solutions are correct.